mcgrealife/landing-property/README.md

 ## Deployed

-- This project is deployed on vercel at [https://landing-property.vercel.app/](https://landing-property.vercel.app/) and [https://landing-property.vercel.app/new-header](https://landing-property.vercel.app/new-header)
+- This project is deployed on vercel at [https://landing-property.vercel.app/](https://landing-property.vercel.app/)

 ## TailwindCSS